ShapeOfMatter/Mako-Bates/_papers/2021-01-19-stacked-garbling-Heath-Kolesnikov.md

 - "Mux" is short for "multiplex"; the noun form is "multiplexer", or "muxer".
 It's really hard to just write "the Mux does _x_", but that's what the authors call it.
 - This can all be extended to branches with more than two paths.
 - They're explicitly relying on a Random Oracle assumption, but they mention that it might not actually be necessary.
+- Is there any possibility of cutting out the extra computation cost?